5dlabs/agent-docs/README.md

   - `cargo run -p loader -- database --input-dir ./out --doc-type <type> --source-name <name> --yes`
   - Inserts previously emitted JSON docs into PostgreSQL.

 Note: Legacy `github` and `web` subcommands were removed.
-Use `intelligent` for repo ingestion and `local` for direct filesystem parsing.
+Use the intelligent ingest endpoint for repo ingestion and the CLI for local parsing.

 ### Tool Configuration